I have been really digging making custom books kids and seeing Lexi’s response to them.

 Both books used and overused, read over and over again.
 The bedtime book was especially useful when travelling, as it is small and features what toddlers love best, themselves.
 It helped wind Lexi down for bed by showing her how much she had accomplishes that day.
 We still do that now, without the book, going over her memories from the day.
 But having the book early on was instrumental in setting a good example in what became a daily routine for us.

 The quality of the book is great, being a board book it holds us to wear and tear really well and once again, I love it because possibilities are endless: from names and faces, to routines, short stories to changes in the family.
-For example, rather than purchase a book that deals with an introduction to a new baby, parents could make a custom one that is more relevant to their child.
+For example, rather than purchase a book that deals with an introduction to a new baby, parents could make a custom book for kids that is more relevant to their child.

 ABC Alphabet flash cards